UT-ADL/autoware_mini_practice/practice_3/README.md

 # Practice 3 - Controller

 In this practice, we will implement a simple path-following algorithm (controller) called Pure Pursuit.
 Path following is about staying on the path as accurately as possible while driving the car.
 We can control the vehicle through the steering angle (lateral control) and speed (longitudinal control).
-Your task is implementing the Pure Pursuit algorithm that produces the steering angles to keep the car on the path.
+Your task is to implement the Pure Pursuit algorithm that produces the steering angles to keep the car on the path.
 Velocities will be taken from the recorded path (result of practice 2).

 Output from your node (steering angle and speed) will go into the `bicycle_simulation` node (that we reuse from `autoware_mini`).
-It will calculate and update where the vehicle will be in the next time step and its speed and orientation based on the vehicle's current position and commands from your controller node.
+It will calculate and update where the vehicle will be in the next time step and its speed and orientation based on its current position and commands from your controller node.

 More about Pure Pursuit:
 * [Three methods of lateral control](https://www.shuffleai.blog/blog/Three_Methods_of_Vehicle_Lateral_Control.html)